|Course #||Title||Credit Hours||Prerequisites|

 |EN ___||English Course (in addition to CWS)||3||Varies|

 *Required for MCAT 2015.
 Strongly recommend BI 316, Biochemistry and Molecular Biology II as additional preparation.
-For more information on MCAT 2015, see https://www.aamc.org/students/applying/mcat/mcat2015/faqs/
+Students will also need to be familiar with statistics and be adept at critical thinking, skills that are fostered by participation in research as part of course work or over the summer.
+For more information on MCAT 2015, see https://www.aamc.org/students/applying/mcat/mcat2015/faqs/ You can also gain ongoing practice through the MCAT Question of the Day website.

 Make every effort to take the MCAT NO LATER than the end of May of the summer you plan to apply.
 This will require DILIGENT PREPARATION DURING BOTH SEMESTERS OF THE SCHOOL YEAR.

-- Some schools require two semesters of Biochemistry (check websites) and some (ex.
-Hershey) require up to one year of math; ex.
-Calculus I + either Calculus II OR statistics (does not have to be from the math department).
+- Some schools require two semesters of Biochemistry (check websites) and some require up to one year of math (ex.
+Penn State Hershey, which accepts ANY course with a Math designation); a general recommendation for a year of math is Calculus I and Statistics (some schools may accept a statistics course offered outside the math department; check websites of the schools).
 Also recommend genetics, comparative anatomy, developmental biology, ecology, microbiology, physiology, foreign language (especially Spanish), economics, social sciences, business courses, communication courses and ethics.

-- These courses reflect program requirements for our affiliations with Tulane University School of Medicine, the Lake Erie College of Osteopathic Medicine, and Temple University School of Medicine/Geisinger Health System only.
+- These courses reflect program requirements for our affiliations with the Lake Erie College of Osteopathic Medicine and Temple University School of Medicine/Geisinger Health System only.
 Although this course list will be sufficient for most other programs, make sure to check requirements of other schools in which you are interested no later than your sophomore year.

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE, preferably in an academic area, in consultation with your advisor.

 - Make sure to have an advisor on the Health Professions Committee who advises premedical students.
-See the Committee section of the website.
+See http://www.juniata.edu/departments/healthprofessions/committee.html

 - In addition to your course work you are urged to gain some experience in medicine either during the school year or over the summer.